Maximizing Your Roofing Insurance Claim

 - Do your home, make your lists, and document everything.
 Even in the event you never show them to the adjuster, becoming knowledgeable is the best way for you to make informed decisions and feel confident that you are maximizing the claim.

 - Only work with reputable vendors.
-We have heard countless stories of people taking advantage of home owners and business owners in the Dallas, Fort Worth and Houston areas.
+We have heard countless stories of people taking advantage of homeowners and business owners in the Dallas, Fort Worth, and Austin areas.
 If the Better Business Bureau or Angie’s List does not rank them highly overall, stay away.
 There’s usually a reason.